SushrutGaikwad/dsa/README.md

-# DSA
+# Programming Practice

-This repository consists of all the DSA problems I solved.
+This repository consists of all the programming problems I solved.

 ## Pattern Practice Questions